h2020-sbd4nano/SbD4Nano_Causal_RDF/README.md

 - Javier Millan Acosta [0000-0002-4166-7093](https://orcid.org/0000-0002-4166-7093)
 - Egon L. Willighagen [0000-0001-7542-0286](https://orcid.org/0000-0001-7542-0286)

-The methodology to generate RDF versions of the curated spreadsheets was adapted from the Nano-MIE-interactions-RDF [Ammar Ammar.
-(2023)](https://doi.org/10.5281/zenodo.8075705).
+The methodology to generate RDF versions of the curated spreadsheets was adapted from the Nano-MIE-interactions-RDF [(Ammar Ammar, 2023)](https://doi.org/10.5281/zenodo.8075705).

 ## Abstract